 Pay attention to the arrows.

 Your first thought is probably going to be: brilliant, let’s go to the Benesse House, that’s the famous one.
 So it’s up a few hills?
 Who cares.You’ll care.
-You’ll care because those hills are basically a mountain switchback that looks like this:
+You’ll care because those hills are basically a mountain switchback.

 Even a novice cyclist like myself managed with a standard bike—occasionally having to get off and push.
 As long as you’re not attempting any Tour de France-style mountain climbs you’ll be fine.